davehadley/t2kdataframe/README.md

 `T2KDataSource.cxx` and `T2KDataSource.hxx` which can simply be pasted directly into an existing project.
 The only dependencies are ROOT and oaAnalysis headers (which the CMake compilation will automatically generate).

-To compile
+To compile run:
 ```
 cmake -DMAKE_PROJECT_FILE_NAME=<path_to_an_oaanalysis_file.root> /path/to/t2kdataframe
+make
 ```
 An oaAnalysis file is needed to generate the oaAnalysis headers using ROOTs [TFile::MakeProject](https://root.cern/doc/master/classROOT_1_1RDataFrame.html).

-A preprocessor flag `T2K_USE_GENIE` can be set in `T2KDataSource.hxx` compile for GENIE input MC rather than NEUT.
+A preprocessor flag `T2K_USE_GENIE` can be set in `T2KDataSource.hxx` to compile for GENIE input MC rather than NEUT.

 ## Usage